RuntimeRascal/get-json-patches/README.md

 - [X] Implement replace arrays
 - [X] Implement add object
 - [X] Implement add arrays
-- [ ] Add RFC spec path substitues
+- [ ] Add RFC spec path substitutes
 - [ ] Implement remove in array
 - [ ] Implement append to array with `-` in path
+- > Currently the array functionality will just replace entire array if array lengths differ and will only iterate array when lengths are the same.
 - [ ] [rfc6901](https://datatracker.ietf.org/doc/html/rfc6901/) pointer should be `''` rather then `'/'` to point at root